 We specifically thought that Niklas and Janus, two of the preeminent technology entrepreneurs of our time, wanted Skype to be a huge success and would do everything in their power to make that happen.
-As a result, we did not think the doomsday scenario that greatly concerned other investors—that the founders would attempt to shut down the company through the courts—was an actual possibility.
+As a result, we did not think the doomsday scenario that greatly concerned others — that the founders would attempt to shut down the company through the courts — was an actual possibility.
 Based on the founders’ motivations, we felt that we’d quickly settle the IP litigation.
 Both sides wanted to get on with the business of making Skype more competitive and could not afford to waste time bickering about IP ownership.

 When giants attack

-In a direct attack, Google offered a free competitor to Skype’s US paid product and a heavily discounted competitor to Skype’s international product.
+In a direct attack, Google offered a free competitor to Skype’s U.S. paid product and a heavily discounted competitor to Skype’s international product.
 Google then aggressively promoted these cheap products to their enormous Gmail user base by forcing every Gmail user to view Google’s Internet telephony advertisement before allowing them to access their email.
 What was the result of this effort?
-Skype new users and usage growth has accelerated since Google’s launch, culminating in:
+Skype users and usage has accelerated since Google’s launch.